jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   sunk costs - The decision should be based upon its value in todays market.
 Past expenses should not influence the decision.

+1. In Engineering there are going to be disagreements about how things should be done.
+Tell me about a time when one of your employees disagreed with you.
+  - If he had to assert his authority this a red flag that they are a boss and not a leader.

 # Questions From Managers

 1. Where do you see yourself in 5 years?